ProfSynapse/claudesidian-mcp/README.md

 Claudesidian MCP is an Obsidian plugin that enables AI assistants to interact with your vault through the Model Context Protocol (MCP).
 It provides atomic operations for vault management and implements a structured memory system.
 The plugin uses an Agent-Mode Architecture that organizes functionality into logical domains (agents) with specific operations (modes) within each domain.

 > 🧪 Note that this is an experimental Obsidian Plugin.
-The _Memory_ Functionality in particular is relatively untested, so be sure you know enough about embeddings and vector databases to understand what you are doing, and always watch those API costs!
+Always monitor API costs when using LLM features!

 ## Features